-Covid 19 coronavirus: The latest from Ashley Bloomfield; still on track for elimination?
+Covid 19 coronavirus: Three new Covid-19 cases; Ashley Bloomfield's takeaways warning

 The Daily Telegraph in the UK reported New Zealand being on the verge of a "brilliant victory" and Australia's mass-market news.com website said New Zealand had won a major battle.
 The New York Times and Washington Post have both featured articles on how New Zealand is combating the threat.

-There still might be undetected cases in New Zealand, and Bloomfield said each DHB was making surveillance plans to test in all regions and demographics, as well as workplaces such as hospitals, aged care facilities and supermarkets.
+There still might be undetected cases in New Zealand, and Bloomfield said each DHB was making surveillance plans to test in all regions and demographics, as well as workplaces such as hospitals, aged-care facilities and supermarkets.

 Last week he said the gold standard of contact-tracing was being able to trace and isolate 80 per cent of contacts within three days.